mate-academy/layout_landing-page/README.md

 # Done Landing page MyBIKE DESCRIBE technlogy

-Whats technology i used for this project?
+What technology did I use for this project?
 - HTML + CSS
 - BEM structure on HTML
 - SCSS files on styles project
-- :hover effects with transform, scale, animation duration
+-: hover effects with transform, scale, animation duration
-- Grid for positions blocks on page
+- Grid for positions blocks on the page
-- Call back for telephone, email, adress
+- Call back for telephone, email, address
 - Mixins, variables, and structure SCSS